victorawhub/Google-Data-Analytic-Professional-Certificate-case-study_1-Bike_Share_Cyclistic/README.md

  - **Total trips per Days of Week**:

 Member riders tended to prefer using Cyclistics on weekdays.
-On the other hand, travellers and tourists began their trip on the weekends.
+On the other hand, Casual riders began their trip on the weekends.

 - **The average of the Day of Week in average travel time**: